IanMarteens/Austra/README.md

 ## Documentation

-A PDF manual, covering the language, is available [here](https://marteens.com/austra/austra.pdf).
-An online help version of the same manual is [also available](https://marteens.com/austra/).

-We have plans to create a full online help for Visual Studio using Sandcastle soon.
+The online Austra help covers both the library and the language, and is available [here](https://marteens.com/austra/library).

 ## Last changes